40478641/Group4/use-case/Use_Case6.md

 #CHARACTERISTIC INFORMATION
 #Goal in Context

-6. As a client I want to implement the top populated countries in a region so that it is provided by the user.
+6. As a client I want the top populated countries in a region so that it is provided by the user.

 ##Scope
 Student Group Project